tauri-apps/tauri-docs/docs/testing/webdriver/example/setup.md

 ## Initializing a Cargo Project

 We want to create a new binary Cargo project to house this example application.
-We can easily do this from the command line with `cargo new hello-tauri-webdriver --bin` which will scaffold a minimal binary Cargo project for us.
+We can easily do this from the command line with `cargo new hello-tauri-webdriver --bin`, which will scaffold a minimal binary Cargo project for us.
 This directory will serve as the working directory for the rest of this guide, so make sure commands you run are inside this new `hello-tauri-webdriver/` directory.

 ## Creating a Minimal Frontend

-We will create a minimal HTML file to act as the frontend to our example application.
+We will create a minimal HTML file to act as our example application's front end.
 We will also be using a few things from this frontend later during our WebDriver tests.

 First, let's create our Tauri `distDir` that we know we will need once building the Tauri portion of the application.